signalfx/apmworkshop/README.md

-## Splunk Observability APM Instrumentation Workshops And Examples
+## Splunk Observability APM Instrumentation Workshops w/ Code Samples

 All examples are designed to be used in conjunction with official documentation: https://docs.signalfx.com